Japanese aircraft carrier Shinano: Attacked

 At 20:48, the American submarine Archerfish, commanded by Commander Joseph F. Enright, detected Shinano and her escorts on her radar and pursued them on a parallel course.
 Over an hour and a half earlier, Shinano had detected the submarine's radar.
-Normally, Shinano would have been able to outrun Archerfish, but the zig-zagging movement of the carrier and her escorts—intended to evade any American submarines in the area—inadvertently turned the task group back into the Archerfish's path on several occasions.
+Normally, Shinano would have been able to outrun Archerfish, but the zig-zagging movement of the carrier and her escorts—intended to evade any American submarines in the area—inadvertently turned the task group back into the Archerfishs path on several occasions.
 At 22:45, the carrier's lookouts spotted Archerfish on the surface, and Isokaze broke formation, against orders, to investigate.
 Abe ordered the destroyer to return to the formation without attacking because he believed that the submarine was part of an American wolfpack.
 He assumed Archerfish was being used as a decoy to lure away one of the escorts to allow the rest of the pack a clear shot at Shinano.
 He ordered his ships to turn away from the submarine with the expectation of outrunning it, counting on his 2 kn margin of speed over the submarine.
 Around 23:22, the carrier was forced to reduce speed to 18 kn, the same speed as Archerfish, to prevent damage to the propeller shaft when a bearing overheated.

 At 02:56 on 29 November, Shinano turned to the southwest and headed straight for Archerfish.
 Eight minutes later, Archerfish turned east and submerged in preparation to attack.
 Enright ordered his torpedoes set for a depth of 10 ft in case they ran deeper than set; he also intended to increase the chances of capsizing the ship by punching holes higher up in the hull.
 A few minutes later, Shinano turned south, exposing her entire side to Archerfish—a nearly ideal firing situation for a submarine.
 The escorting destroyer on that side passed right over Archerfish without detecting her.
 At 03:15 Archerfish fired six torpedoes before diving to 400 ft to escape a depth charge attack from the escorts.

 Four torpedoes struck Shinano, at an average depth of 4.3 m.
 The first hit towards the stern, flooding refrigerated storage compartments and one of the empty aviation gasoline storage tanks and killing many of the sleeping engineering personnel in the compartments above.
 The second hit the compartment where the starboard outboard propeller shaft entered the hull and flooded the outboard engine room.
 The third hit further forward, flooding the No. 3 boiler room and killing every man on watch.
 Structural failures caused the two adjacent boiler rooms to flood as well.
 The fourth flooded the starboard air compressor room, adjacent anti-aircraft gun magazines, and the No. 2 damage control station and ruptured the adjacent oil tank.